frenetic-lang/frenetic/guide/NetCore-tutorial.md

 Composing Queries
 -----------------

-When developing more complex policies, it is very useful to be able peer in to the middle of the network to take a look at what is going on.
+When developing more complex policies, it is very useful to peer into the middle of the network.
 Hence, NetCore supports several kinds of queries that can help you understand and debug the behavior of your network.
 As an example, the <code>monitorPackets( label )</code> policy sends every input packet it receives to the controller as opposed to forwarding it along a network data path (like the <code>fwd(port)</code> policy does).
 At the controller, the packet is printed with the string <code>label</code> as a prefix and then discarded.

-Interestingly, when one monitors a network, one does so *in parallel* with some standard forwarding policy; one would like the packets to go *two* places:  the controller, for inspection, and to whatever else they are otherwise destined.
-To support this kind of idiom, we must introduce a new kind of operator on policies:
+Interestingly, when one monitors a network, one does so *in parallel* with some standard forwarding policy; one would like the packets to go *two* places:  the controller, for inspection, and wherever they may be destined in the network.
+To support this idiom, we must introduce a new kind of operator on policies:
 *parallel composition*.
 Intuitively, when supplied with a packet
-<code>p</code> as input, the parallel composition
-<code>P1 + P2</code> applies <code>P1</code> to <code>p</code>
+<code>p</code> as input, the parallel composition <code>P1 + P2</code> applies
-and also applies <code>P2</code> to <code>p</code>.
+<code>P1</code> to <code>p</code> and also applies <code>P2</code> to
-Overall, it generates
+<code>p</code>.
+Overall, it generates the *union* of the results from
-the *union* of the results from <code>P1</code> and <code>P2</code>.
-Hence, if <code>P1</code> forwards to A and <code>P1</code> forwards to B then <code>P1 + P2</code> makes a copy of the input packet and forwards to both A and B.
+<code>P1</code> and <code>P2</code>.
+Hence, if <code>P1</code> forwards to A
+and <code>P1</code> forwards to B then <code>P1 + P2</code> makes a copy of the input packet and forwards to both A and B.

 With this in mind, let's modify the port mapper to inspect the packets both before and after the rewriting.
 To do so, we can